kennethli319/kennethli319.github.io/speech-timeline.md

 </style>

 <p class="speech-intro">
-  A compact timeline of milestones that shaped automatic speech recognition, text-to-speech, and modern speech-to-speech systems.
+  A compact timeline of milestones and key concepts that shaped automatic speech recognition, text-to-speech, and modern speech-to-speech systems.
   Each entry highlights the proposed idea, the practical achievement, and why it still matters.
 </p>

 <nav class="speech-nav" aria-label="Timeline eras">